 Xavier Becerra is the 33rd Attorney General of California, and the first Latino to hold the office in state history.
 A staunch advocate for hardworking families, Becerra, a former member of Congress for 24 years, brings decades of experience as he defends the rights of nearly 40 million Californians.

-In total, Becerra has won over 30 cases against the Trump administration so far.
-These victories include an injunction to protect nearly 800,000 undocumented in the DACA program nationwide, blocking the administration from denying millions of women access to birth control, and stopping the White House from gutting energy efficiency standards that help prevent climate change.
+In total, Becerra has won over 30 cases against the Trump administration so far, with many fights ongoing.
+These victories include an injunction to protect nearly 650,000 undocumented in the DACA program nationwide, blocking the administration from denying millions of women access to birth control, and stopping the White House from gutting energy efficiency standards that help prevent climate change.

 Within California, Becerra has announced multi-million dollar settlements on behalf of Californians harmed by bad over-the-counter medications, wire fraud scams, and compromised credit card information.
 He has secured tens of millions of dollars in debt relief for students who were taken advantage of by predatory for-profit colleges.
 Becerra has also worked to reduce the sexual assault testing kit backlog in cities across the state and has taken strong action fight against opioid abuse.
 And he prevented Big Oil giant Valero from taking over a petroleum distributor which could have led to higher gas prices at the pump.